2008 Vuelta a España, Stage 12 to Stage 21: Stage 17

 An almost totally flat stage 17 was the reward for the sprinters who made it this far.
 There were no categorized climbs at all on this course.
-While there were not be any hills, it was thought that crosswinds would present a bother to the sprinters in the field.
+While there were not any hills, it was thought that crosswinds would present a bother to the sprinters in the field.

 Pedro Horrillo and José Ruiz broke free of the main field after 13 kilometers.
 The main field kept them well within reach, and kept several other escape attempts from going clear.
 Horrillo and Ruiz attained a maximum advantage of over 8 minutes, but the bunch, behind the pace of Silence–Lotto and Euskaltel–Euskadi, caught them 7 kilometers from the line.
 Imanol Erviti tried to attack 3 kilometers from the finish, but the field caught him.
 The vast majority of the field finished together, and there was no significant change in the GC for the fourth day in a row.